3D Printing

 You can also learn about Tinkercad (CAD software), used to create your own 3D renderings, by signing up for a 3D Printing workshop.

 See one of our 3D printers in action at the Spokane Valley Library during open hours.
-Ask staff at the front desk to learn more about it.
+Ask staff at the service desk to learn more about it.

 Have experience with 3D printing?